Paul McCartney: Early life

-McCartney was born on 18 June 1942 at Walton Hospital in the Walton area of Liverpool, where his mother, Mary Patricia (née Mohin), had qualified to practise as a nurse.
-His father, James ("Jim") McCartney, was absent from his son's birth, due to his work as a volunteer firefighter during World War II.
+James Paul McCartney was born on 18 June 1942 at Walton Hospital in the Walton area of Liverpool, where his mother, Mary Patricia (née Mohin), had qualified to practise as a nurse.
+His father, James, was known as Jim.
 Both of his parents were of Irish descent.
-McCartney has a younger brother, Peter Michael, and a younger stepsister, Ruth, born to his father's second wife, Angie, during her first marriage.
+McCartney has a younger brother, Peter Michael, and a younger stepsister, Ruth, born to Jim's second wife, Angie, during her first marriage.
 Paul and Michael were baptised in their mother's Catholic faith, even though their father was a former Protestant who had turned agnostic.
 Religion was not emphasised in the household.

-According to his biographer Peter Ames Carlin, McCartney's parents came from the "lowest rungs of the working class" but had experienced some upward social mobility during their lifetimes.
 Before the war, Jim had worked as a salesman for the cotton merchants A. Hannay and Co., having been promoted from his job as a sample boy in their warehouse; when the war broke out, Hannay's was shuttered, and Jim was employed as a lathe turner at Napier's defence engineering works, volunteering for the fire brigade at night.
 The growing family was rehoused at a flat in Knowsley in 1944 and then in a council housing development in Speke in 1946.
 After the war, Jim returned to his job at the cotton merchants with a reduced income.
 Mary's work as a visiting midwife was much more remunerative.

 McCartney attended Stockton Wood Road Primary School in Speke from 1947 until 1949, when he transferred to Joseph Williams Junior School in Belle Vale because of overcrowding at Stockton.
 In 1953, he was one of only three students out of 90 to pass the 11-Plus exam, meaning he could attend the Liverpool Institute, a grammar school rather than a secondary modern school.
 In 1954, he met schoolmate George Harrison on the bus from his suburban home in Speke.
 The two quickly became friends; McCartney later admitted: "I tended to talk down to him because he was a year younger."